Reactive oxygen species: Endogenous sources

-ROS are produced by biochemical reactions that occur during the processes of respiration and photosynthesis in organelles such as mitochondria, peroxisomes and chloroplasts.
+ROS are produced during the processes of respiration and photosynthesis in organelles such as mitochondria, peroxisomes and chloroplasts.
 During the respiration process the mitochondria convert energy for the cell into a usable form, adenosine triphosphate (ATP).
 The process of ATP production in the mitochondria, called oxidative phosphorylation, involves the transport of protons (hydrogen ions) across the inner mitochondrial membrane by means of the electron transport chain.
 In the electron transport chain, electrons are passed through a series of proteins via oxidation-reduction reactions, with each acceptor protein along the chain having a greater reduction potential than the previous.
 The last destination for an electron along this chain is an oxygen molecule.
 In normal conditions, the oxygen is reduced to produce water; however, in about 0.1–2% of electrons passing through the chain (this number derives from studies in isolated mitochondria, though the exact rate in live organisms is yet to be fully agreed upon), oxygen is instead prematurely and incompletely reduced to give the superoxide radical (•O_{2}^{−}), most well documented for Complex I and Complex III.

 Another source of ROS production in animal cells is the electron transfer reactions catalyzed by the mitochondrial P450 systems in steroidogenic tissues.

 These P450 systems are dependent on the transfer of electrons from NADPH to P450.
 During this process, some electrons "leak" and react with O2 producing superoxide.
 To cope with this natural source of ROS, the steroidogenic tissues, ovary and testis, have a large concentration of antioxidants such as vitamin C (ascorbate) and β-carotene and anti-oxidant enzymes.

 If too much damage is present in mitochondria, a cell undergoes apoptosis or programmed cell death.

 In addition, ROS are produced in immune cell signaling via the NOX pathway.
 Phagocytic cells such as neutrophils, eosinophils, and mononuclear phagocytes produce ROS when stimulated.

 In chloroplasts, the carboxylation and oxygenation reactions catalyzed by rubisco ensure that the functioning of the electron transport chain (ETC) occurs in an environment rich in O2.
 The leakage of electrons in the ETC will inevitably produce ROS within the chloroplasts.

 ETC in photosystem I (PSI) was once believed to be the only source of ROS in chloroplasts.
-According to Huang et al. the flow of electrons from the excited reaction centers is directed to the NADP and these are reduced to NADPH, and then they enter the Calvin cycle and reduce the final electron acceptor, CO2.
+The flow of electrons from the excited reaction centers is directed to the NADP and these are reduced to NADPH, and then they enter the Calvin cycle and reduce the final electron acceptor, CO2.
 In cases where there is an ETC overload, part of the electron flow is diverted from ferredoxin to O2, forming the superoxide free radical (by the Mehler reaction).
 In addition, electron leakage to O2 can also occur from the 2Fe-2S and 4Fe-4S clusters in the PSI ETC. However, PSII also provides electron leakage locations (QA, QB) for O2-producing O2-.
 Superoxide (O2-) is generated from PSII, instead of PSI; QB is shown as the location for the generation of O2•-.